Photo by Innerbody Research

 Terra Origin includes several ingredients shown to boost gut health.
 Choose between eight great-tasting flavors, and enjoy free shipping on orders over $50.
 Purchases are covered by a 100% satisfaction guarantee.

 At Innerbody Research, we extensively test each health service or product we review, including leaky gut supplements.
 Our team has spent more than 630 hours studying gut health, poring over hundreds of scientific journal articles pertaining to intestinal permeability, the microbiome, and digestion as a whole.
-We’ve also heavily researched the most commonly recommended leaky gut supplements and examined other possible avenues of treatment with supplements commonly used for other purposes.
+We’ve also heavily researched the most commonly recommended leaky gut supplements and examined other possible avenues of treatment with supplements mainly used for other purposes.
 Our assessments of customer service, shipping logistics, and other aspects of the purchase process come from our experiences ordering the products ourselves.

 Additionally, like all health-related content on this website, this review was thoroughly vetted by one or more members of our Medical Review Board for accuracy.
-We’ll continue to monitor the gut health landscape for developments in leaky gut treatments to keep this content current.
+We’ll continue to monitor the gut health landscape for developments in leaky gut research and treatments to keep this content current.

 Over the past two decades, Innerbody Research has helped tens of millions of readers make more informed decisions about staying healthy and living healthier lifestyles.